-In the silicone business, we will promote the development of new products and new applications of existing products by taking advantage of the characteristics of our products, which are in demand in a wide range of areas.
-We will also step up our efforts to improve the productivity of our factories in Japan, Thailand, the United States and other countries in order to expand our business not only in Japan but overseas as well.
+In the silicone business, we will promote development of new products and new applications by utilizing product characteristics that have a wide range of new application fields.
+At the same time, while striving to further improve productivity in each silicone manufacturing plant, such as in Japan, Thailand and U.S., we will strengthen our silicone business not only in Japan but also globally.